Markovian Continuity of the MMSE: Discussion of Existing Results

 Hence, the MMSE is not continuous:

 Again, the latter suggests that the MMSE is u.s.c.\ but not l.s.c.\ in this example.
-And again, we note that the Markovian relation \eqref{eq:Markov:intro} does not hold in this example. \end{example}
+And again, we note that the Markov relation \eqref{eq:Markov:intro} does not hold in this example. \end{example}

-While MMSE is not generally continuous or even semi-continuous in general, it was proved by Wu and Verd\'u~\cite[Theorem~3]{Wu-Verdu:MMSE:IT2012} to be u.s.c.\ if the supports of the RVs $\Y$ and $\seq{\Y_n}$ are uniformly bounded.
+While MMSE is not generally continuous or even semicontinuous, it was proved by Wu and Verd\'u~\cite[Theorem~3]{Wu-Verdu:MMSE:IT2012} to be u.s.c.\ if the supports of the RVecs $\Y$ and $\seq{\Y_n}$ are uniformly bounded (a.s.\ bounded by the same constant).